prebid/Prebid.js/modules/gameraRtdProvider.md

 ## Support

-For more information or support, please contact prebid@gamera.ai.
+For more information or support, please contact gareth@gamera.ai.